chekkan/chekkan.github.io/_posts/2024-05-12-stimulus-js-with-asp-net-core.md

 title: Stimulus JS with ASP.NET Core
 date: 2024-05-12 23:31 +0100
 ---
-[Stimulus JS](https://stimulus.hotwired.dev/) is JavaScript front end framework library thats popular in th Rails community.
+[Stimulus JS](https://stimulus.hotwired.dev/) is a JavaScript front end framework library thats popular in th Rails community.
 Whats different about Stimulus compared to other libraries such as React and Vue JS is its simplicity in the features it comes with.
 If all you require is sprinkle of javascript interactivity on your website, Stimulus